-Gideon Lodge No. 140 B'nai B'rith Housing Development Fund, Inc., a New York Corporation-See Exhibit B-Contract of Sale
+Gideon Lodge No. 140 B'nai B'rith Housing Development Fund, Inc., a New York Corporation

 - a.
-If the Company owns project site, indicate date of purchase: \\\\\\\, 20\\\\\; Purchase price: \$ - b.
+If the Company owns project site, indicate date of purchase: - , 20 ; Purchase price: \$ b.
 If Company does not own the Project site, does Company have option signed with owner to purchase the Project site?
 Yes: X; No .
-If yes, indicate date option signed with owner: March 18, 2011 ; and the date the option expires: 60 days after financing is obtained - c.
+If yes, indicate date option signed with owner: March 18, 2011 (Amended on 4/3/12); and the date the option expires: 60 days after financing is obtained - c.
 If the Company does not own the project site, is there a relationship legally or by common control between the Company and the present owners of the project site?
-Yes ; No X. If yes, describe: - 5. a.
-Zoning District in which the project site is located: R-4 Zoning
+Yes; No X. If yes, describe: - 5. a.
+Zoning District in which the project site is located: R2B - b.
+Are there any variances or special permits affecting the site?
+Yes X No. If yes, list below and attach copies of all such variances or special permits: Telecommunications tower on roof.